gmarkall/nbep-7/README.md

   and Numba's internal deallocation mechanism is not used.
 For example:
   - A similar strategy could be implemented by the EMM, or
   - Deallocated memory might immediately be returned to a memory pool.
+- The `defer_cleanup` context manager may behave differently with an EMM - an EMM should be accompanied by documentation of the behaviour of the `defer_cleanup` context manager when it is in use.
+  - For example, a pool allocator may always immediately return memory to a pool immediately even when the context manager is in use, but may choose not to free empty pools until `defer_cleanup` is not in use.

 ## Management of other objects